Xepobopa/projekt_1/README.md

 Server send `image.jpg`.
-Client save this image `client` folder
+Client save this image in the `client` folder